dvfrancis/craftr/README.md

 Digital crafting is the dynamic fusion of technology and creativity, enabling individuals to design and create unique projects with precision and innovation.
 This evolving craft field spans a variety of disciplines, including:

-- **Paper and Card Crafts**: ranging from scrapbooking to personalized greeting cards.
+- **Paper and Card Crafts**: ranging from scrapbooking to personalised greeting cards.

 - **Vinyl and Decal Crafts**: stickers, signage, decals, and vinyl applications.

-- **Graphic Design Applications**: custom artwork for t-shirts, drinkware, and other merchandise.
+- **Graphic Design Applications**: custom artwork for t-shirts, drinkware, and other items.

 - **Fabric Crafts**: intricate embroidery, textile design, and fabric embellishments.

 - **3D Modelling**: digital sculpting that brings ideas to life.

+- **Laser Cutting**: create, cut, and embellish unique designs for any item including jewellery, signage, and other items.

-To achieve professional results, many digital crafters utilize cutting machines such as [Cricut](https://cricut.com/en-gb/) or [Silhouette](https://www.silhouetteamerica.com/), or even laser cutters like [Glowforge](https://glowforge.com/)), to create intricate and precise designs that can be applied to a variety of materials.
+To achieve professional results, many digital crafters utilise cutting machines such as [Cricut](https://cricut.com/en-gb/) or [Silhouette](https://www.silhouetteamerica.com/), or even laser cutters like [Glowforge](https://glowforge.com/), to create intricate and precise designs that can be applied to a variety of materials.

 This website serves as the central hub for Craftr, providing information about the event, allowing participants to create accounts, browse, and register for available classes.
 Whether a beginner looking to experiment with digital crafting or an expert seeking new techniques, Craftr is the perfect platform for anyone to connect, learn, and create.